DhwaniSondhi/Demosaicing-using-Bayer-Pixel-Pattern/README.md

 - Implemented a Simple linear Interpolation by averaging four or two nearest neighbours.
 - Built a kernel for each channel in following way.
 <img src="https://github.com/DhwaniSondhi/Demosaicing-using-Bayer-Pixel-Pattern/blob/master/images/1.PNG" alt="alt" width="800" height="300"/><br/>
-- Found root squared difference between original and reconstructed images.
+- Found squared difference between original and reconstructed images summed over the three color channels to see how far the recontructed image is from the original image.

 ### Part B:
 - Implemented an improved approach: Simple Bilinear Interpolation.